Updated: Mar 23

 Those of us who choose to live for the Kingdom of God will face opposition, maybe even discrimination and persecution.
 However, we will carry the glory of God and be rescuers of people from the darkness that is settling over this world, bringing them into new life… God’s life.

 We must be a people of prayer in the days ahead.
 And prayer must be understood as more than presenting requests to God… it must also be the practice of seeking God’s heart and conforming to His desires.

 I believe we are in danger of missing what God is doing in this day if we do not make a serious commitment to personal and corporate prayer.

 In fact, we believe that God's desire is to raise up Houses of Prayer in every village in Spring and The Woodlands.
 We are not sure how this happens at this point, but we will continue to press into God’s heart on this matter, until He makes His way clear to us.

 I must confess I am not sure exactly what to do next.
 Except that we should pray.
-That is why we have set up Friday nights as a time of prayer at our home.
-Every Friday night at 7:00PM we will gather to worship and pray, pressing into the heart of God and looking for His direction on the next step.
+As a church, we will gather to worship and pray every week, pressing into the heart of God and looking for His direction on the next step.
 I hope you will join us.
 I know in my heart that it must start with us… we must first become a House of Prayer.